 The Outback's cargo floor is relatively low and easy to get to; very few people will have trouble lifting the hatch with one arm either, although in Limited models you get a power liftgate with memory height settings.
 Seatback release levers for all models are now back in the cargo area, and flipping the rear seatbacks forward is an easy, one-arm task.

-The Outback has a great reputation for safety, and with top 'good' crash-test results from the Insurance Institute for Highway Safety (IIHS) and its Top Safety Pick+ nod, that's already being reconfirmed for the new model.
+The Outback has a great reputation for safety, and with five-star federal ratings plus top 'good' crash-test results from the Insurance Institute for Highway Safety (IIHS) and its Top Safety Pick+ nod, it's one of the most solid safety picks on the market.
 A rearview camera system is now included, and Subaru's EyeSight suite of active-safety systems (top-rated by the IIHS) is available on most of the model line.
 Subaru’s EyeSight active-safety system, which uses a multiple-camera system to incorporate Adaptive Cruise Control, Pre-Collision Braking, and Vehicle Lane Departure Warning, is available, as is Cross Traffic Detection and a new Subaru Rear Vehicle Detection System (standard on the Limited model) that can see vehicles in blind spots, warn you of approaching vehicles in adjacent lanes, and detect vehicles cross traffic as you back out of a driveway.
 And newly available Steering Responsive Fog Lights can independently activate a left of right fog light in the direction of a turn.
 With downsized camera hardware, an increase range, and new features like Cross Traffic Detection, the system can effectivly warn you of hazards and brake you to a stop, to help avoid an accident.

 The 2015 Subaru Outback offers a lot of value in 2.5i and 2.5i Premium forms; Limited models offer even more, although they push the Outback up against rival models from Audi and Volvo.
 If you go for a four-cylinder 2.5i, the 2015 Subaru Outback is offered in three different models: standard, Premium, and Limited.
 These three trims add progressively more equipment—and stepping up to each respective one involves a rather large step up in price.
 The 3.6R adds a six-cylinder engine, but it's only offered in top Limited form.